 Before diving in to this discussion, a cursory lesson in razor anatomy will be helpful.
 Note that when we say point, we mean the corner adjacent to the edge, and the head is the corner away from the edge.
 Those are the areas that we’re focusing on here.

-Square - Nicely suited to sculpting clean lines.
+Square -Nicely suited to sculpting clean lines.
 While technically no harder to wield than a rounded tip, it can feel more intimidating due to the lack of an edge buffer.
-Portland Razor Co. razors are made with square points.
+Some Portland Razor Co. razors are made with square points.

-French - A marriage of the round and square points with flowing lines and a precise tip, these are my personal preference, not for any practical reason but just as a matter of style.
-Most common on Japanese-style straight razors called kamisori.
+French -A marriage of the round and square points with flowing lines and a precise tip, these are my personal preference, not for any practical reason but just as a matter of style.
+Most common on Japanese-style straight razors called kamisori and the Chevalier from Wacker.

 Whether your first razor or your tenth, the primary consideration when selecting a straight razor is that it fits as well in your hand as it does with your own personal style.
 Regardless of which point it sports, a razor used with due care will provide hours of enjoyment and decades of fine shaves.